Frequently Asked Questions

 Step 1) Send me an inquiry!
 Please be as thorough as possible on my form.

-Step 2) If I’m available, we schedule a consultation and I send you a detailed worksheet so you’re ready for our conversation and we don’t waste precious planning time.
+Step 2) If I’m available for your date, we schedule a consultation and I send you a detailed worksheet so you’re ready for our conversation and we don’t waste precious planning time.
 During our consultation, I get to hear your story!
-I prefer to have the initial conversation with one of the members of the couple and if there is a planner or coordinator involved, I’m happy to include the planner as well.
-Ensuing conversations and meetings can be with the planner, but I hearing the couple’s story is extremely important to me.
+I prefer to have the initial conversation with one of the members of the couple and I’m happy to include the planner as well.
+Ensuing conversations and meetings can be with the planner, but hearing the couple’s story is extremely important to me.
 At that time, we decide if we’re a good fit.
 If I feel I’m not able to 100% get behind your dream floral design, I will refer you to someone else.

 Step 3) I build a stem-by-stem estimate of your curated wedding floral design and then send you an estimate of the cost and proposal of the design of all requested arrangements.

-Step 4) Once we are happy withe the estimate, I send the contract to review and sign.
+Step 4) Once we are happy with the estimate, I send the contract to review and sign.
 The day is not booked until a contract is signed by both members of the couple and a 50% down payment is on file.
 The second half is due 3 weeks before the wedding.
-Changes can be made to the contract until 1 month prior, though for every change, I charge an adjustment fee as it takes time to change the estimate.
+Changes can be made to the contract until 1 month prior.